lucee/lucee-docs/docs/04.guides/02.installing-lucee/01.download-and-install/page.md

 			<td>
 				<strong>Lucee.jar</strong> is the pure stand alone servlet containers of Lucee as compressed Java ARchive (also known as JAR-file) and <strong>Lucee.war</strong> is a Web application ARchive (also known as WAR-file) containing the Lucee.jar.
 Use these files if you want to run Lucee in different environments with different servlet engines (e.g. Undertow, Jetty or cloud based servlet engines like AWSElasticBeanstalk).
                 <br>
-                You may also use Lucee.jar for upgrading/downgrading Lucee installations without a complete re-installation by simply replacing the .jar file in the servlets engine libary folder.
-If so, please make always sure to backup Tomcat, all server- and web-contextes and your configurations before upgrading.
+                You may also use Lucee.jar for upgrading/downgrading Lucee installations without a complete re-installation by simply replacing the .jar file in the servlets engine library folder.
+If so, please make always sure to backup Tomcat, all server- and web-contexts and your configurations before upgrading.
 			</td>
 		</tr>
 		<tr>